siffiejoe/lua-moon/README.md

 1.  is a full userdata
 2.  is a moon object
-3.  has the metatable identified by `metatable_name`
+3.  has the metatable identified by `metatable_name` or has a cast function to `metatable_name` registered
 4.  has the `MOON_OBJECT_IS_VALID` flag set
 5.  all `isvalid` functions return a non-zero value (for objects created via `moon_newfield`)